sabob/olive/README.md

 olive
 =====

-SQL utilities for externalizing queries to files and named prepared statements
+SQL utilities such as loading queries from files and named prepared statements.